antidotecms/laravel-cart/README.md

 A simple implementation of a cart for use in Laravel applications.
 Very much a WIP!

 ## Products
-Your product models should use the trait `isProduct` as well as implement `Product`.
+Your product models should use the trait `isProduct` or `isVariableProduct` as well as implement `Product` or `VariableProduct`.

-The relationship between a cart item and a product is polymorphic so continue to add this trait if you have more than one model representing your products.

 ```
 use \Anitidote\LaravelCart\Contracts\Product;
 use \Anitidote\LaravelCart\Concerns\IsProduct;
+use Illuminate\Database\Eloquent\Model;

-class MyProduct implements Product
+class MyProduct extends Model implements Product
 {
     use isProduct;